 Your ORCID iD will be visibile on your Scopus Author Profile page.

-Please note: the import from Scopus to ORCID is one-off: when new publications are added to Scopus, your publication list in ORCID is not updated automatically.
+Please note: the import from Scopus to ORCID is one-off: when new publications are added to Scopus, your publication list in your ORCID record is not updated automatically.
 It can be useful to create an author alert in Scopus - then Scopus will send an e-mail when new articles are added.
 You can add these new publications via Crossref Metadata Search or by using the Scopus - Elsevier Search & Link wizard again.

 Adding publications via Europe PubMed Central (Europe PMC) can be useful when you've published in medical journals.
 This wizard will recognize publications already added via Scopus, they will have a different color and the message 'This article has already been linked to your ORCID'.
 From our experience articles published in Dutch medical journals can be added easily in this way.